 Centralized or Coordinated Assessment Emergency Solutions Grants recipients (County) and Subrecipient's are to use a centralized or coordinated system to initially assess the eligibility and needs of each individual and family who seeks homeless assistance or homelessness prevention assistance.
-This centralized or coordinated assessment system will be developed and implemented by the Continuum of Care in accordance with minimum requirements to be established by HUD.
-HUD is currently developing its minimum requirements for these systems and will present these requirements for public review and comment in the upcoming proposed rule for Continuum of Care program.
-Currently ESG recipients or Subrecipient's are not required to use a centralized or coordinated assessment system until the Continuum of Care program final rule has been published.
+This centralized or coordinated assessment system has been developed and implemented by the Continuum of Care in accordance with minimum requirements to be established by HUD.